5 easy steps for painting a room with professional results.

 Paint across the width of the ceiling, rather than the length, and make sure to roll in a motion across your body, rather than along your body, to avoid straining your neck and back.

-Once the walls are completely dry, place painter’s blue tape, available at your local Bristol Paint and Decorator Centre, where the trim meets the wall.
+Once the walls are completely dry, place painter’s blue tape, available at your local Bristol Paint Specialists, where the trim meets the wall.

 For the best result, paint the mouldings, skirtings, architraves, the door and window frames with a 50mm angled brush.